Cyphrme/Coze/README.md

 ## Pronunciation?
-Pronounced "Co-zee" like a comfy cozy couch.
+We say "Co-zee" like a comfy cozy couch.
+The English word Coze is pronounced "kohz".

 ## What does "Coze" mean?
-The English word "Coze" means "a friendly talk; a chat." which is the perfect name of a messaging standard.
+The English word "coze" means "a friendly talk; a chat." which is the perfect name of a messaging standard.

-Jared suggested Coze because it sounds like JOSE or COSE but it's funnier.
+Jared suggested Coze because it looks like JOSE or COSE but it's funnier.

 ## "Coze" vs "coze"?